abhaydixit07/ayurguru-flask-api/README.md

 This project is licensed under the **MIT License**.
 Feel free to use, modify, and distribute it in accordance with the license terms.

 ---

-## Support

-For any questions, issues, or feature requests, please open an issue on GitHub or contact us directly at **support@ayurguru.com**.

----